AuthDomain#

 password

-- remove_path(path: str) None #
+- remove_path(path: str) None#

 Removes

-.Requests under
+pathfromdomain.Requests under

-'s server will NOT require authentication.This is not simply an undo-er for
+pathondomain's server will NOT require authentication.This is not simply an undo-er for

-, this cannot be overridden by adding a filter, as filters can only bypass authentication that would otherwise be required, not require it where it would otherwise be unnecessary.- Parameters:
+add_path; it can be used to “carve out” a subtree that does not require authentication inside a hierarchy that does.
+Note also that unlike withadd_path, this cannot be overridden by adding a filter, as filters can only bypass authentication that would otherwise be required, not require it where it would otherwise be unnecessary.- Parameters:

 path – the path to remove from